Chicken Malai Boti: Your New Favorite Chicken Dish

 Even the best dish needs a partner on the plate, to give it a finishing touch.
 Traditionally Chicken Malai Boti would be served with a fresh yogurt dip like raita, a simple salad, and some warm flatbread.
 Community member Fatima prefers to roll it in some paratha and dip it in chutney or ketchup, but you can try it with chapati, roti, homemade naan, and other yogurt dips as well.

 Have you got more comforting recipes up your sleeve?
-Why not share them with the Kitchen Stories team and our hungry community!
-Simply send your recipe to email@example.com.
+Why not upload them to our app and share them with the Kitchen Stories team and our hungry community?

 Published on July 16, 2018